 K-schef hosted author/musician Nabil Ayers, touring the US currently for his new book “My Life in the Sunshine”.
 The book details his experience growing up as the son of musician Roy Ayers, but having almost no involvement in each other’s lives.

-Dusty & Stones, a country music duo hailing from Swaziland, sat down with Tropico programmer Paluku & discussed their long history playing country music in Africa, being in Boise for the first time, and the movie based on their careers.
+Dusty and Stones, a country music duo hailing from Swaziland, sat down with Tropico programmer Paluku and discussed their long history playing country music in Africa, being in Boise for the first time, and the movie based on their careers.

-In addition, our music & art showcase at the Basque Center consisted of 6 bands; 3 local (Tejano Outlaw, Irvin Brown, & Lobo Lara), Shaad Collie from the Bahamas, the Dutch group Mauskovic Dance Band, & Tropamagica from East Los Angeles closing out the night.
+In addition, our music and art showcase at the Basque Center consisted of 6 bands; 3 local (Tejano Outlaw, Irvin Brown, and Lobo Lara), Shaad Collie from the Bahamas, the Dutch group Mauskovic Dance Band, and Tropamagica from East Los Angeles closing out the night.